{{flagHref}}

 How does anisotropy affect 3D printed objects?

-Can anisotropy be controlled during the manufacturing process?
+Can anisotropy be controlled during its manufacturing process?

 Why is anisotropy important in magnetic materials?